semiprime/pygenda/docs/quickstart-geminipda.md

 ==========================================
-This guide will lead you through installation and basic configuration of the most recent release of Pygenda on a Gemini PDA running Gemian Linux.
-It is intended for users who want to install/run/test Pygenda.
+This guide will lead you through installation and basic configuration of the most recent release of Pygenda on a Gemini PDA running Gemian Linux (the instructions might work with a Cosmo Communicator too, but I haven't been able to test this – I would be grateful to hear from anyone who can test this guide on a Cosmo).

+The guide is intended for users who want to install/run/test Pygenda.
-If you want to contribute to or modify Pygenda, then you probably want to get the latest version from GitHub (which is usually a little ahead of the latest release).
-This guide may be useful to refer to for sensible options.
+If you want to contribute to or modify Pygenda, then you probably want to get the latest version from GitHub (which is usually a little ahead of the latest official release).
+This guide may be useful to refer to for initial configuration.

 Note that Pygenda is alpha software, and as such has **lots of missing/incomplete features** as well as **bugs**.
 It is released for testing and feedback purposes, but you may also find it useful.

+This guide may seem rather long.
+This is partly because Gemian Linux has not been updated for several years, so it is necessary to make some changes so that standard Debian packages can be installed.
+If you are using these instructions to help you install Pygenda on a different (relatively up-to-date) Linux distribution, then it should be simpler than described here: there will be no need to edit the apt sources files or update pip.

 Preliminaries
 -------------
-First, check that you have the correct device and operating system for this guide: the Gemini PDA made my Planet Computers (it might work on other Planet Computers devices – feedback welcome).
+First, check that you have the correct device and operating system for this guide: the Gemini PDA made my Planet Computers.
 This should be running Gemian Linux (a version of Debian), *not* Android.

 To check your Gemian (Debian) version, open a command prompt on the